 On January 1, 2023, Panoro Minerals Ltd. (the "Company") elected to change its presentation currency from the Canadian dollar ("C\$" or "CAD") to the United States dollar ("\$" or "USD").
 The change in presentation currency is to better reflect the Company's business activities and to improve investors' ability to compare the Company's financial results with other publicly traded businesses in comparable industries.
-From January 1, 2023, the United States dollar presentation currency is consistent with the functional currency of the Company.
-The Company applied the change to the United States dollar presentation currency retrospectively, with prior period comparative information for each comparative period in this management information circular (the "Information Circular") translated from the Canadian dollar presentation currency at the foreign exchange rate of 1.3544 Canadian dollars per United States dollar, being the rate of exchange prevailing on January 1, 2023.
+The Company applied the change to the United States dollar presentation currency retrospectively, with prior period comparative information for each comparative period in this management information circular (the "Information Circular") translated from the Canadian dollar presentation currency to the new United States dollar presentation currency at the foreign exchange rate of 1.3544 Canadian dollars per United States dollar, being the rate of exchange prevailing on January 1, 2023.

-For the year ended December 31, 2023, Canadian dollar amounts were translated to United States dollar at the foreign exchange rate of 1.3496 Canadian dollars per United States dollar.
 All dollar amounts included in this Information Circular are in United States dollars except as otherwise indicated.